gesslar/glpu/doc/wiki/docs/index.md

 ## Come talk to us

-Finally, if you love LPC and you want to talk about LPC, you are welcome to visit us and talk about LPC on our Discord at
+Finally, if you love LPC and you want to talk about LPC, you are welcome to visit us and talk about LPC on our Discord at the
 [LPC Discord server](https://discord.gg/wzUbBgs3AQ).